bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/setup-artifactory-service-account.md

 ## Delete a service account

 You can delete a service account by deleting the ArtifactoryServiceAccount object through the OpenShift CLI.

-Use the following command:
+You can use the following command to accomplish it:
 `oc delete ArtifactoryServiceAccount [ASAname]` or `oc delete artsvcacct [ASAname]`.

-After you've done this, Archeobot cleans up anything relevant, including secrets generated for you.
-If you try to delete the default service account, a new one is recreated.
-Please note that Archeobot only cleans up secrets that it has generated _for_ you; if you have created any secrets of your own using this account's information (such as a secret in Gold DR), you will need to delete this secret on your own.
+After completing this process, Archeobot takes care of relevant cleanup tasks, including secrets generated for you.
+If you attempt to delete the default service account, a new one will be recreated.
+It's important to note that Archeobot only manages the cleanup of secrets it has generated specifically for you.
+If you have created any secrets independently using this account's information, such as a secret in Gold DR, you will need to delete that secret manually.

-### My ArtifactoryServiceAccount secret is missing!
-Help!
+### Missing ArtifactoryServiceAccount Secret: How to resolve the issue

-If you accidentally deleted the secret for your Artifactory service account, delete the ArtifactoryServiceAccount object using the commands above.
-Archeobot detects that the object has been deleted and removes the service account from Artifactory.
+If you have unintentionally deleted the secret for your Artifactory service account, follow the commands above to delete the ArtifactoryServiceAccount object.
+Archeobot will detect the deletion of the object and subsequently remove the service account from Artifactory.

 If you delete the default service account this way, a new one will automatically be created for you.
 Otherwise, you're free to create a new service account using the steps outlined in [Create a service account](#create-a-service-account).
 This will create for you a new service account with new secrets that you can use.

 Keep in mind that this is a _new_ account, and that you will need to re-add this account to your Artifactory Project(s), if necessary.
 Instructions for this can be found in our [Setup an Artifactory project and repository](/setup-artifactory-project-repository/) documentation.

 ---
-Related links:
+## Related pages
 * [Archeobot](https://github.com/bcgov/platform-services-archeobot)
 * [Artifactory](https://artifacts.developer.gov.bc.ca)
 * [Just Ask! tool](https://just-ask.developer.gov.bc.ca/)
 * [Setup an Artifactory project and repository](/setup-artifactory-project-repository/)

----